Skip to main content

 43% positive mentions, 43% neutral mentions, 14% negative mentions

-The game is well optimized, running smoothly on high settings without significant performance issues, even on less powerful hardware like laptops and the Steam Deck.
-Minor frame drops occur in large open areas but are expected to be resolved in future patches.
-Overall, the performance is fluid and stable, marking an improvement over its predecessor.
+The game is well optimized, running smoothly on high settings without significant performance issues or visual bugs, even on lower-end hardware like laptops and the Steam Deck.
+Some minor frame drops occur in large open areas but are expected to be addressed in future patches.
+Overall, controls feel fluid and performance is consistently strong.

 • “I played through on the highest settings and never had any issues with performance or visual bugs.”